 Sevillanas: The soundtrack of the fair

 Sevillanas are the quintessential musical and dance genre of the Feria.
 Their origin lies in the “Seguidillas Castellanas,” which were adapted and evolved in Andalusia to become the sevillanas of today.
 They are danced in pairs, and each song consists of four verses with a chorus, each with its own choreography performed in sequence.
+Musicians perform throughout the night, entertaining visitors.

 The first recorded sevillana was “Las Carreritas,” composed in the 19th century by Manuel López Farfán, a renowned Sevillian composer who also excelled in processional music.
 Over time, sevillanas have been performed by numerous artists and have evolved in form and style.